brittpinder/ios-reference/swift/inheritance/README.md

 When you believe that a constant or variable of a certain class type may actually refer to an instance of a subclass, you can try to downcast it to the subclass with a *type cast operator* (`as?` or `as!`).

-The following examples will use these classes:
+The following examples use these classes:

 ```swift
 class Animal {